AdvancedResearchComputing/examples/openmolcas/README.md

 ## Contents
 There are three files in this example
-1. `openmolcas_tinkercliffs.sh` is the slurm batch submit script.
+1. `openmolcas.slurm` is the slurm batch submit script.
 User may have to change the account name based on what resources are available to them.
 2. `water.input` is the openmolcas job submission script that holds the inforamtion/parameters for the type of computational chemistry job.
 Our example is running a simple SCF calculation.
 3. `water.xyz` is the xyz coordinates for the molecular system which is water in our example.